 The camera default settings may not be suitable for the present environmental factors, resulting in possible measurement errors.
 In these situations, we recommend adjusting the camera settings to compensate for these factors.
-These are set through the Target menu (see 4.2.1).
+These are set through the Target menu (see below).